A scented ring? Wouters & Hendrix makes Hannelore Knuts’ dreams come true

 Seeking to ground herself after years navigating the whirlwind of the fashion industry, Knuts eventually retrained as a mindfulness and meditation coach to find equilibrium in her daily life – and also help others to do the same.
 ‘A small gesture has a profound impact on your being and your stress levels,’ she says.
 ‘If you are less stressed out, you can be much nicer to yourself and others.
 To anchor myself during modelling, essential oil was so helpful.
 It became a part of my life.
 Then, several years ago, I started to dream about scented jewellery,’ recalls Knuts.

-What started as a dream became reality when, by chance – or perhaps fate – Knuts received a proposition from Katrin Wouters and Karen Hendrix, also graduates of Antwerp’s Royal Academy, to become an ambassador for the jewellery brand they started together in 1984.
+What started as a dream became reality when, by chance – or perhaps fate – Knuts received a proposition from Wouters & Hendrix to become an ambassador for the jewellery brand, founded in 1984 by fellow Royal Academy graduates Katrin Wouters and Karen Hendrix.
 ‘What I like about Wouters & Hendrix is that it is rooted in craft, but combined with a sense of playfulness – there’s almost a sense of humour to its designs, but it remains elegant,’ adds Knuts, speaking of how their shared vision helped to bring L’Issence to life.

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.

-During the design process, the key challenges the trio faced were mostly technical.
-‘We thought about the right coating for the inside of the ring – the small tunnel bridging two Iolite covers – so that the oil does not cause any oxidation and the scent stays fresh,’ explains Katlin Wouters.
+The making of the L’Issence ring was, at times, a challenging technical process for Katrin Wouters and the Wouters & Hendrix team, particularly when incorporating its scented component.
+‘I thought about the right coating for the inside of the ring – the small tunnel bridging two Iolite covers – so that the oil does not cause any oxidation and the scent stays fresh,’ she tells Wallpaper*.
 ‘It was a slow process of almost two years.
 Slow but strong,’ she says.

-When both rings were finally finished, Knuts turned to one of her long-time collaborators, Dutch artist and photographer Viviane Sassen.
-Here, Sassen chose to work with her signature style of collage, juxtaposing an assemblage of images from the natural world, such as flowers and rocks, with Knuts wearing the L’Issence rings.
+When both iterations of the ring were finalised and in hand, Knuts turned to one of her long-time collaborators, Dutch artist and photographer Viviane Sassen, to capture the L’Issence campaign.
+Here, Sassen chose to work with her signature style of collage, juxtaposing an assemblage of images from the natural world, such as flowers and rocks, with shots of Knuts wearing the L’Issence jewellery.

 Hannelore Knuts in a previous Wouters & Hendrix campaign